djefrey/ColorwheelDocs/src/content/docs/Reference/Attributes/overview.md

     order: 1
 ---

 **Attributes** are per-vertex data.
-Base values are encoded in the mesh and computed per-instance using the Material's vertex and fog shaders.
+Base values are encoded in the mesh and computed per-instance using the material's vertex and fog shaders.

 ### In/outs

-Some attributes are passed to the fragment stage, where they are being used by the Material's fragment and light shaders.
+Some attributes are passed to the fragment stage, where they are being used by the material's fragment and light shaders.

 - vertexPos
 - vertexColor